ufjschool/ob-s14/drafts/second/abelman.md

 He didn't get in an accident.
 Nothing had to be operated on.
 No apparent injuries could be seen on his body.
 But there he was lying in a hospital bed in UCLA.
 But this wasn't the intensive care unit.
 This was the psych ward, and no one was more in shock than Brody himself.

 "I never, ever, ever thought I would end up in a hospital, never," he remarked in a phone interview.
-"I didn’t even know that kind of stuff happened."
+"I didn’t even know that stuff happened."

 No one would expect "that kind of stuff" to happen to a guy who boasts positive energy as a mantra and makes a living off making people laugh.